antiDigest/ClassifyLanguage/README.md

 7. Punctuation guidelines.
 Complex and compound sentence punctuation

 8. An important role in English grammar is played by determiners – words or phrases that precede a noun or noun phrase and serve to express its reference in the context.
 The most common of these are the definite and indefinite articles, the and a(n).
 Other determiners in English include demonstratives such as this and that, possessives such as my and the boy's, and quantifiers such as all, many and three.
 In many contexts the presence of some determiner is required in order to form a complete noun phrase.
 However, in some cases complete noun phrases are formed without any determiner (sometimes referred to as "zero determiner" or "zero article"), as in the sentence Apples are fruit.
 Determiners can also be used in certain combinations, as in my many friends or all the chairs.

+9. Study Grammar and common grammatical mistakes.
+Makes machines on those and your job is done.